senuthrandira36-oss/Kakashi-Topup-C/README.txt

 IMPORTANT
 If TEXTLK_API_TOKEN or TEXTLK_SENDER_ID is missing, OTP sending will fail with a clear server-side configuration error.
 Do not put the Text.lk token in frontend JavaScript or commit it to GitHub.

+FINAL V10 FLOW:
+Member login uses email+password only.
+OTP is used for registration verification and password reset only.
+Admin login uses email+password only.
+Wallet recharge requires a receipt and admin approval credits the member wallet.
+My Wallet package orders require no receipt and deduct immediately; Bank Transfer orders require a receipt.
+Member history includes wallet recharges and orders, and order receipts can be downloaded.